 Cement is a hydraulic binder which hardens independently when mixed with water and remains solid in air as well as in water.
 The essential raw materials for the cement production are lime stone, clay and sand.

-The most common cement is the so-called Portland cement.
+The most common cement is the so-called gray cement, which is called Portland cement in its purest form.
 The name was invented by Joseph Aspdin in his patent in 1824.
 It refers to the lime stone (Portland stone) from the Isle of Portland, a peninsula at the English Channel.
 Gray cement is most commonly used for producing mortar and concrete and is one of the most important binders for building materials worldwide.
 Depending on the production, Portland cement may be gray or white.

 It’s the mixture